 [Name]

 In sincere appreciation for your generous contribution and unwavering support of [project/cause].
-Your dedication has made a meaningful and lasting impact on our community.
+Your dedication has made a meaningful and lasting impact.

 Date: [Date]